pmuccilli/CI/quixo/README.md

 Hence we decided to implement some heuristics to give our agent a clearer direction in earlier stages of the game
 ## Final agent
 ### Heuristics
-Gain points when:
+Gain points when:<br>
-Add a new tile of its symbol into the board
+Add a new tile of its symbol into the board <br>
-Make a combo (consecutive pieces)
+Make a combo (consecutive pieces)<br>
-Winning match
+Winning match<br>

-Lose points when:
+Lose points when: <br>
-Opponent adds a new tile of its symbol into the board Opponent makes a combo
+Opponent adds a new tile of its symbol into the board<br>
+Opponent makes a combo<br>
-Opponent wins the match
+Opponent wins the match<br>

-We gave different scores in order to set a priority between them such as that:
+We gave different scores in order to set a priority between them such as that:<br>

 Winning match > add a new tile > make a combo (4 or less)